ZapdoZ/numberstations/README.md

 # numberstations
-Python script that emulates real numbers stations.\n Required libraries:
+Python script that emulates real numbers stations
+Required libraries:
 - playsound
 Usage:
 Launch main.py <textfile.txt> in the CLI of your choice.

 The stations:
 So far, this script supports E11 and E07 (single message formats; I'm working on more!).